kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 ### Return recursive relationships

-A recursive relationship has logical data type `RECURSIVE RELATIONSHIP` and is physically represented as `STURCT{LIST[NODE], LIST[RELATIONSHIP]}`.
+A recursive relationship has the logical data type `RECURSIVE_REL` and is physically represented as `STURCT{LIST[NODE], LIST[REL]}`.
 Returning a recursive relationship will return all properties
 ```cypher
 MATCH (a:User)-[e:Follows*1..2]->(b:User)
 WHERE a.name = 'Adam'